 You can visit this US Government FAQ sheet to get detailed information on each one of the General License categories and what is required of you if you choose to claim that license for independent travel to Cuba.

 Again, if you sign up for the US approved people to people tour of Cuba, you don’t need to worry about anything.
 The company has already obtained the necessary license for you to travel to Cuba.
 You just need to show up and enjoy your tour.
 We can highly recommend booking a tour sold by or operated by the lovely folks at Your Cuba Travel.

 How Did We Visit Cuba Legally?

 Thanks to this blog and a number of publications that we do freelance work for, we qualified under the Journalistic Activity category of the General License for our travel to Cuba from the USA in 2016.
-Being able to travel independent of a group gave us the opportunity to dig a little deeper into the life of Cuba, photograph the many aspects and find unique stories to share with our readers and other publications.
+Being able to travel independently of a group gave us the opportunity to dig a little deeper into the life of Cuba, photograph the many aspects and find unique stories to share with our readers and other publications.

 Flights to Cuba from the USA: We booked tickets from Miami to Havana via Panama City online with our US credit card through CheapAir.com.
 While we had the option of booking a direct charter from Miami to Havana, it was $160 cheaper to travel with a connection than fly direct on the charter flight.